FlavScents AInsights Entry for Sandal Cyclopropane (CAS: 198404-98-7)

 - Molecular Weight: 240.39 g/mol

-- Functional Groups and Structure–Odor Relevance: Sandal cyclopropane is characterized by its cyclopropane ring, which contributes to its unique odor profile.
-The acetate group is often associated with fruity and sweet notes, enhancing its olfactory characteristics.
+Sandal cyclopropane is a synthetic compound characterized by its cyclopropane ring, which contributes to its unique odor profile.
+The presence of acetate and methyl groups influences its volatility and sensory characteristics, making it a valuable component in fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA